mikedesu/raylib-rpg-c/src/MESSAGE.md

 I have already done the following:

+- [x] Shields now have durability and have durability reduced when successfully blocking
 - [x] **FIXED** There is now a bug where taking lethal damage with a shield does not kill the player
 - [x] magic values were created for MAX BLOCK CHANCE and MINIMUM DAMAGE so they arent hardcoded into try attack entity
 - [x] There are three identical calls to process_attack_results() in process_attack_entity(), each marked with // <===== ############.